The 9 Greatest Ski Racers of All Time

 Country: USA

 Fun Facts: Mikaela debuted the World Cup series at just 16 years old.
-In the 11 years since her debut, Mikaela has won not only 91 world cup titles but is also the only athlete ever to win across all six World Cup disciplines (slalom, parallel slalom, giant slalom, super-G, downhill, alpine combined).
+In the years since her debut, Mikaela has won not only more than 100 world cup titles but is also the only athlete ever to win across all six World Cup disciplines (slalom, parallel slalom, giant slalom, super-G, downhill, alpine combined).
 Shiffrin is the youngest Olympic Slalom Winner, she was also the youngest athlete ever to win 50 World Cups at less than 24 years old.
-Further she holds the record for most wins in Slalom at currently 55 World Cup victories.
-She is the only skier on this list who is still active and is currently only 29 years old, so she still has many years of racing ahead of her.
+In addition, she holds the record for most Alpine podiums.
+Further she holds the record for most wins in Slalom and the record for the most World Cup podiums.

 Mikaela Shiffrin